 What to do:

-4. Marketing and advertising fails to elicit response
+4. Marketing and advertising fail to elicit response

 You must develop effective strategies to market your business.
 But is your marketing plan working, or are they just a waste of time and resources?